Close

 As above

-As above, can’t be bluetooth/connected to wi-fi, so not electronic.
+As above, cannot be bluetooth/connected to wi-fi, so not electronic.

 White noise